How Does an HR Team Implement a Student Loan Matching or Direct Repayment Benefit?

 Student Loan Repayment Benefits

-Under the Coronavirus Aid, Relief and Economic Security (CARES) Act, employers can contribute $5,250 annually per employee toward tuition reimbursement or student loan payments on a tax-exempt basis.
+Though tax-advantaged educational assistance programs have been available for many years, employers now have the option to contribute $5,250 annually per employee toward student loan payments (not just tuition reimbursement) on a tax-exempt basis.
 That means employees won’t pay income tax on contributions made by their employers toward educational assistance programs, yet the employer also gets a payroll tax exclusion on these funds.

 Employers can make the payments directly to their employees’ student loan servicers or lenders, or they can provide them to the employees themselves, who can then put them toward their student debt.